mozayed007/mozayed-blog/content/blog/Taming my Chaotic Mind.md

 ### Student Days

-Advice from Reddit postings of random hero Redditors facing the same issues as grad school students: ( When you're a student you are your own boss).
+Advice from Reddit postings of random hero Redditors facing the same issues as grad school students: (When you're a student, you are your own boss).

 1. **Focus on deliverables:** Set concrete tasks (deliverables) to complete each day to stay on track.